Yankees get Cubs 1B Anthony Rizzo, cash for 2 minor leaguers

-The New York Yankees acquired Chicago Cubs first baseman Anthony Rizzo for two minor leaguers Thursday in their second major trade this week for desperately needed left-handed bats.
+The New York Yankees acquired Chicago Cubs first baseman Anthony Rizzo and cash for two minor leaguers Thursday in their second major trade this week for desperately needed left-handed bats.

 The swap came ahead of the Major League Baseball trade deadline Friday at 4 p.m.
 Earlier in the day, the Yankees announced they had gotten All-Star slugger Joey Gallo from Texas.